arqalite/fire-king-guide/src/combos/sanctuary/ulcanix/1-ponix-ulcanix-skyburn.md

 </div>

 #### Steps
-1. Activate Sanctuary - place [_Fire King Island_] in the Field Zone.
+1. Activate Sanctuary: place [_Fire King Island_] in the Field Zone.
-2. Activate Island - destroy [_Fire King Courtier Ulcanix_], then add [_Sacred Fire King Garunix_] from your Deck to your hand.
+2. Activate Island: destroy [_Fire King Courtier Ulcanix_], then add [_Sacred Fire King Garunix_] from your Deck to your hand.
-3. <span style="color:darkorange;"><b>Do not activate Ulcanix's effect here!</b></span> Instead, activate Sacred only - Special Summon it from your hand.
+3. <span style="color:darkorange;"><b>Do not activate Ulcanix's effect here!</b></span> Instead, activate Sacred only: Special Summon it from your hand.
-4. Activate Sacred again - destroy [_Fire King High Avatar Kirin_] in your Deck.
+4. Activate Sacred again: destroy [_Fire King High Avatar Kirin_] in your Deck.
-5. Activate High Kirin - Special Summon Ulcanix from the GY.
+5. Activate High Kirin: Special Summon Ulcanix from the GY.
-6. Activate Ulcanix - destroy Sacred, then add [_Legendary Fire King Ponix_] from your Deck to your hand.
+6. Activate Ulcanix: destroy Sacred, then add [_Legendary Fire King Ponix_] from your Deck to your hand.
-7. Activate Ponix - Special Summon it from your hand.
+7. Activate Ponix: Special Summon it from your hand.
-8. Activate Ponix again - add [_Fire King Sky Burn_] from your Deck to your hand.
+8. Activate Ponix again: add [_Fire King Sky Burn_] from your Deck to your hand.
 9. Set Sky Burn.

 > It's necessary to destroy High Kirin from the Deck instead of [_Fire King Avatar Arvata_], in order to allow Ulcanix to use her effect.